prismos-org/hardened-configs/README.md

   - Implementing faillock to limit consecutive authentication attempts, with a default value of 30 (see: `etc/security/faillock.conf`).
   - Allowing only users in the 'wheel' or 'adm' group to escalate privileges to root; on some distributions, the 'wheel' group is 'root' (edit `etc/security/access.conf` as needed).
   - Enforcing strong passwords using the pwquality PAM module (see: `etc/pam.d/passwd`).
+  - Increases the password hashing rounds to 8 and maximum number of login tries Is limited to 10. (see: `etc/login.defs` and `etc/security/faillock.conf`).
-  - Using NTS servers instead of unencrypted NTP servers (see: `/etc/chrony.conf`).
+  - Using NTS servers instead of unencrypted NTP servers (see: `etc/chrony.conf`).
   - Applying kernel arguments (located in `etc/KARGS`) that provide mitigations against various vulnerabilities like spectre and DMA and reduce the attack surface.

 ## Using These Configurations and Scripts